 The Town of Wasaga Beach welcomes your feedback.
 It allows us to identify ways in which we can improve the delivery of accessible programs and services to our residents.
 You may provide your feedback by downloading a printable version of the

-Feedback Form or
+Accessibility Feedback or

 For more information about the Province's accessibility legislation and these standards, please visit Making Ontario Accessible.